jarviscanada/jarvis_data_eng_derek/core_java/twitter/README.md

 ## MVC architecture
 This TwitterCLI app is based on MVC architecture, and it consists of the following components:

-+ Models: it is implemented with POJOs and encapsulates Tweet Objects, which consists of 5 classes:
++ Models: it is implemented with POJOs and encapsulates Tweet Objects.
+Tweet Object consists of 5 classes:
 Coordinates, Entities, Hashtag, Tweet, UserMention.

 + Controller Layer: It interacts and parases user input (CLI args in this APP).
 It also calls service layer and return tweet.